The Institute for Economics and Peace’s “IEP Ambassador Programme” has maintained its strong following during the COVID-19 pandemic.

 The ambassador programme is free, flexible and can be accessed online from anywhere in the world.

-Are you interested in becoming an ambassador for peace in 2021?
+Are you interested in becoming an ambassador for peace?
 Sign up to express your interest in the program here.

 **Pictured is IEP Ambassador Lorelei Higgins